Many of us often wonder about edible plants in nature. What plants can you eat and which ones should you stay away from?

 - Difficulty breathing

 These symptoms usually depend on the amount of urushiol that has come into contact with your skin.

 If you find yourself having a serious allergic reaction to poison ivy, make sure to visit a doctor ASAP.

 There are many myths floating around about poison ivy that need to be debunked.
 Here are some of the myths that you need to know about poison ivy.

 - Poison ivy is contagious: This is a very common belief which just isn’t true.
-You cannot get dermatitis from touching someone else unless they have urushiol on their bodies or clothing.
+You cannot get dermatitis from touching someone else unless they still have urushiol on their bodies or clothing.

 - Everyone is allergic to poison ivy: This isn’t the case actually.
 Though it is a common allergen with 85% of the population having an intolerance to it, 15% of the population have no reaction to poison ivy.

 - Once allergic, always allergic: It’s a very common association to allergies that once you experience a reaction, you’ll always have a reaction.
 Every individual’s sensitivity varies over time and season.
 Many people who were allergic to poison ivy as children no longer have the sensitivity to it as adults.
 However, you can build immunity to poison ivy.